Made with chopped hard-boiled eggs, mashed potatoes, and green onions, Vegetable Potato Salad is creamy, comforting, and oh so delicious!

-I made this potato salad a while ago as a part of a Sunday night dinner for John.e and me.
-I remember telling him how much I loved this particular potato salad, and if there was ever a time that I found myself on death row, this would be my last meal request.
+I made this potato salad a while ago as a part of a Sunday night dinner, which was when potato salads were typically served when I was growing up.
+I remember telling John.e how much I loved this particular potato salad, and if there was ever a time that I found myself on death row, this would be my last meal request.
 Yes, it is that good!

 - ½ cup mayonnaise

 - 6 large eggs, hard boiled, peeled and roughly chopped

 - Add the chopped potatoes and salt to a large pot and cover the potatoes with cold water.
 Bring to a boil and cook until potatoes are fork-tender.
 Drain and set aside to cool slightly.

 - Using a hand-held potato masher, or a potato ricer, mash the potatoes leaving no lumps.